rarar0/Windows_Server_Hardening/README.md

 # Windows Server Hardening
 This script is a collection of many Windows Server hardening functions.

-hardening_exe is useable after compiled with PS2EXE
+hardening_exe.ps1 is useable after compiled with PS2EXE
 https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
 Using the compiled executable functions are started by their names as switches to the exe.